minibolt-guide/minibolt/guide/system/configuration.md

 This allows for better security because it's not inside any user's home directory.
 Additionally, it's easier to move that directory somewhere else, for instance to a separate drive, as you can just mount any storage option to `/data`.

-💡 Remember that `"sudo mkdir /data"` command is not necessary if you have previously mounted `"/data"` folder in a secondary disk in the Ubuntu Server process installation
+💡 Remember that `"sudo mkdir /data"` command is not necessary if you previously mounted `"/data"` folder in a secondary unit storage in the [Ubuntu Server process installation](https://twofaktor.github.io/minibolt/guide/system/operating-system.html#ubuntu-server-installation)

 * Create the data directory